alvinthen/indie-thin-stack/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-The database seed script creates a new user with some data you can use to get started:
+The mock API creates a new user with some data you can use to get started:

 - Email: `rachel@remix.run`
 - Password: `racheliscool`